 A Regulatory Business Plan (RPB) Is Your Showcase To Demonstrate Understanding & Forethought.

-The RBP should demonstrate that the targets set by the candidate are realistic, as well as financially and operationally manageable.
+The FCA/PRA Regulatory Business Plan should demonstrate that the targets set by the candidate are realistic, as well as financially and operationally manageable.

 Why you?
 The RBP could create a poor impression if it does not describe to the regulator its intended market and comparative advantage: whether it would offer something new to the market and the elements of its services/products that would make them stand out from their competitors.